Vin et Mer, Sechelt.

 May 2026

-With the memory of a couple of recent expat French bistros in mind we were hoping for classy renditions of casual French dishes but, too bad, it’s a half-baked version they are serving here.
+With the memory of a couple of recent expat French bistros in mind we were hoping for classy renditions of casual French dishes but, too bad, it’s a half-baked version they are serving up here.

 Server was a bit of an awkward young lady who cheered up through the dinner which we did stay for.
 We wish her luck improving cleaning stains on the table, removing used glasses, and faking knowledge of food and wine.
 We started with wine and spiritzes off the abbreviated drinks menu after we found they didn’t have Campari and a boulevardier wasn’t available.
 With the drinks came a burrata and tomato small plate with buttered white toast, quite tasty.